Monthly Blogging Income Report: February 2020

 I started using GetResponse in mid-July 2019 and then migrated to Aweber in September.
 I sincerely regret that decision.
 Aweber is nothing like GetResponse, and I immediately understood that.
 But due to the fact that I paid for three months in advance, I kept using Aweber till December.

 That gave me a little bit of time to get my hands on other email marketing services like ConvertKit.
-Upon using ConvertKit for a short period of 5 days, I knew this software is simply flawless.
+Upon using ConvertKit for a short period of 5 days, I perceived this software as simply flawless.
 It has everything that I kept looking for in other email marketing services.

-It took moe close to 15 minutes to set up my sequences in place along with all the tags and segments for the main landing page optin form.
+It took me close to 15 minutes to set up my sequences in place along with all the tags and segments for the main landing page optin form.

 As I’ve already paid for 2020’s first quarter, I’ll migrate the complete list to ConvertKit once my Aweber plan expires.